xyproto/algernon/README.md

     * .lua is interpreted as a Lua script that provides its own output and content type.
 * Other files are given a mimetype based on the extension.
 * Directories without an index file are shown as a directory listing, where the design is hardcoded.
-* Redis is used for the database backend.
 * UTF-8 is used whenever possible.
 * The server can be configured by commandline flags or with a lua script, but no configuration should be needed for getting started.
 * The aim is to provide a comfortable environment for rapidly developing modern web applications, while not sacrificing structure and the separation between data and presentation.